Forensic Science 101: An Introduction

 Course Structure and Schedule

 This is a non-credit course offering 5.40 ILUs.
 (What is ILU?)
 Average completion time for the course is 40 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+The course cost is $175.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.
+(AVAILABLE SUMMER 2015)

 Table of Contents: